ViktorDJAN/product_shop/README.md

 # Product shop

-This application represents itself as micro-services aplication able to implement various functional The following stack of technologies was used here:
+This application represents itself as micro-services application able to implement various functional The following stack of technologies was used here:
 * Java 17
 * Spring Boot